 Spaceport Associates focuses its efforts on commercial space exploration, space resources and eventual space settlement.
 The Founder, Derek Webber, has been appointed as Vice Chairman of the international Judging Panel of the Google Lunar XPRIZE competition, and in that capacity is contributing to developing capabilities for private commercial access to the Lunar surface.
-The competition has an end date in December 2017 and currently 5 international teams are competing to win prizes for designing, testing and ultimately operating spacecraft on the Lunar surface, without significant governmental funding.
+Currently 5 international teams are competing to win prizes for designing, testing and ultimately operating spacecraft on the Lunar surface, without significant governmental funding.
 Webber also has special responsibility for the conduct of the Heritage Prize part of the competition, protecting Lunar Heritage sites, while offering prize money for Hi Def photography of such sites.
 Derek Webber gave a TED Talk in Budapest to emphasize why and how this should be done, see the following link.
 Further emphasis of this need to balance prizewinning with protecting Lunar Heritage Sites was given by Derek Webber during a Google Lunar XPRIZE Team Hangout titled “Exploring Apollo Now”, where he was interviewed by Dr Pamela Gay on the 45th Anniversary of the First Lunar Landing, see the following link.

 Derek Webber has made contributions to the development of US commercial space policy in a number of ways, including providing testimony to the 2002 President’s Commission on the Future of the US Aerospace Industry, and the 2004 President’s Commission on Implementation of United States Exploration Policy.
 He was appointed as a formal independent reviewer of the 2009 draft report of the National Research Council of the National Academies: "America’s Future in Space – Aligning the Civil Space Program with National Needs".
 Spaceport Associates provided input to the National Academies Review of NASA’s Strategic Direction in 2012, and presented a paper on the policy aspects of space tourism for long-term initiatives such as space settlement at the 2012 International Space Congress in Naples, Italy, and at ISDC 2013 in San Diego, and at subsequent conference venues.